Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear view of where you’d like to be in the next year or two years?
-Setting goals that are realistic will hinder your progress.
-Set clear, short and long-term objectives prioritizing those with the most impact on your career advancement.
-To boost job satisfaction Make sure these goals are in line with your personal needs.
+Do you have a clear view of where you’d like be in the next year, or two years?
+Failing to set achievable goals can slow progress.
+Establish clear long-term and short-term goals that prioritize those that will have the greatest impact on career advancement.
+In order to increase job satisfaction Make sure these goals align with your personal preferences.

-The development of meaningful relationships could result in more opportunities for advancement and new jobs in your current role.
-Networks that are strong should not be limited to senior employees, but also former and present colleagues, as well as attending industry events and conferences.
+Creating meaningful relationships could lead to the possibility of new opportunities in your job or advancements in your current role.
+Networks that are strong should not be limited to senior employees, as well as former and current colleagues, and also attending industry gatherings and events.

 - Join online forums related to your field